-- Home equipment loans; for the purchase of home equipment;
+- Home equipment loans;

-- Recreational vehicle loans;
+- · Recreational vehicle loans;

-- New car loans; and
+- · New car loans; and

 - Used car loans.

 Main eligibility criteria

 The purchase of loans is subject to the transaction's eligibility criteria, including:

 - They cannot be defaulted, granted to an insolvent obligor, or be delinquent; - They must represent a legally binding obligation of the obligor; and - They must pay a fixed interest rate and pay fixed monthly installments.